saucelabs/sauce-connect-action/README.md

 ### `scVersion`:

-Version of the saucelabs/sauce-connect docker image.
+(Optional) version of the saucelabs/sauce-connect docker image.
+Use the latest sauce-connect release by default.

 ### `retryTimeout`: